 |La Borie Grande||Self Catering||Saturday||4||8||3|

 You have the feel of the 17th century, but all the upgrades and comfort of home.
-Ideal for those seeking relaxation and outdoor activities.
+Ideal for those seeking total relaxation or fun filled outdoor activities.

 So whether you are a couple on your honeymoon, friends on vacation, or a family wanting some quality time together, there is something for everyone to enjoy at La Borie Grande.

 Hidden away behind a large hedge is the private and secluded, enclosed heated swimming pool area with also a beautiful oak Pavilion to relax inside from the heat of the day, or chilling out with a good book.
 Fruit and nut trees, honey suckle pergolas, lavender pathways, shaded hammocks ... all for you to enjoy, relax and explore!

 Just a 15 min stroll to our local village, Villefranche du Perigord, with many shops,including cafes and restaurants, boulangeries for fresh morning croissants and bread, butchers, tourist office, mini-marts etc. One of the oldest and prettiest Bastide villages, dating back to the 12th Century, which still has its cobbled streets with tiny alleyways and large covered market square.
 12 mins from Monpazier, 30 mins from Sarlat, Beynac, Les Eyzies and the Dordogne river.
 Great place for cycling and walking with quiet roads.